David-SWUSA-RISCOS/MacStuffA/README.md

 # 8-Bit Computing:

 Mac or MAC, that is Macro-Assembler.
-This repo is a place to contain a bit of 6502/65c02/65816, z80, and CDP1802 Assembly Language, some macro assembly and some simpler assembly.
-There will also be s a little bit of interpreter BASIC code here, primarily in the dialects of ATOM BASIC, BBC BASIC, INTEGER BASIC, and Atari BASIC (never cared much for interpreted MS-BASIC because of the slow down design of the interpreter).
+This repo is a place to contain a bit of 6502/65c02/65816 2 Assembly Language, some macro assembly and some simpler assembly.
+There will also be s a little bit of interpreter BASIC code here, primarily in the dialects of ATOM BASIC, BBC BASIC (never cared much for interpreted MS-BASIC because of the slow down design of the interpreter).
 A couple of things specifically for compiled BASIC may also come to pass.

 Getting back to the core, and what is likely the best long term path as well.
 8-bit is great in the ways to go, to design usable desktop computers for extreme long term usage.
 As I continue into this path it is likely that other 8-bit Systems will revieve repos here as well.

+There will be a heavy focus on using BBC BASIC (both a BASIC Interpreter and Macro Assembler in one) on the BBC Micro, Apple II, and Commodore 64/128 machines.
+Also Atom BASIC (the precursor to BBC BASIC) on the Atom, with a look at porting Atom BASIC to newer systems.